 - Dial: Black or white (“Panda”)

 This reference pushed the Daytona fully into high luxury.
-Crafted in platinum and paired with an ice-blue dial, it combines performance heritage with unmistakable prestige, appealing to collectors who want rarity and weight on the wrist.
+Crafted in platinum and paired with an ice-blue dial, it combines performance heritage with serious wrist weight.
+The 126506 is also unusual for a Daytona in showing the Caliber 4131 through a sapphire caseback, with a solid gold rotor visible underneath.

 Key Specs: